 Even the UK’s National Risk Register states a pandemic, albeit an influenza one, as one of the most significant threats facing the UK.
 Whilst this blog is not a commentary on how well the UK managed COVID-19, it does show that even governments find it difficult to correctly analyse and understand the potential impact of a threat, let alone devise contingency plans to mitigate the effects appropriately.
 It’s worth noting that a number of those risks on the National Risk Register, that sit in towards the high impact and high likelihood end of the spectrum are linked to Terrorism, whether its attacks on transport, Crowded Spaces or electronic attacks.

-By Chris Medhurst-Cocksworth, Head of Risk Management – SOLUTIONS division
+By Chris Medhurst-Cocksworth, Head of Risk Management – 09 July 2020

 What’s your worst case scenario?